jssql1234/docs-sqlacc/docs/integration/e-commerce/tiktok.md

 7. Status – Others than Default POST Action

-     - Beside the post button, press the black triangle, and select “Post” to post it to sales invoice.
+     - Beside the post button, press the black triangle, and select "Post" to post it to sales invoice.

          ![33](../../../static/img/integration/e-commerce/tiktok/33.png)